| Title: | Representation of DET Curve with Confidence Intervals |

 Further graphical arguments passed to the |

-From a 'DETs' object generated with the detc function, this function plots the different DET curves included in the object.
-It includes the
+From a 'DETs' object generated with the detc function, this function plots the DET curves included in the object.
+It includes

-Confidence band in case the DETs curves were calculated with a confidence interval.
+a confidence band when the DET curves were calculated with a confidence interval.

 ## S3 method for class 'DETs' plot(x, ...)## S3 method for class 'DETs' plot(x, ...)